The City of Leipzig, Germany

 5. Media & Creative Industries

-Leipzig Halle Airport is located within the city and offers flights to Frankfurt, Munich, Istanbul, Vienna and London - perfect for a weekend of exploring!
+Leipzig Halle Airport is located nearby and offers flights to Frankfurt, Munich, Istanbul, Vienna and London - perfect for a weekend driven by wanderlust!

 Berlin has two airports, offering an extensive number of international connections and only a 90-minute train journey from Leipzig.

-The New York Times refers to Leipzig as being a "cool-kid town" and lists it within the top 52 destinations to visit in 2020.
-The authors particularly highlight the year of industrial culture, which Leipzig celebrates in 2020, and refer to exciting exhibitions, lectures and guided tours.
+The New York Times refers to Leipzig as being a "Cool-Kid Town" and lists it within the top 52 destinations to visit in 2020.
+The authors particularly highlight the year of industrial culture, which Leipzig celebrates in 2020, as well as referring to exciting exhibitions, lectures and guided tours.